Cabuyao: Post World War II

 When the Philippines gained its Independence on July 4, 1946, a presidential election preceded it where President Manuel Roxas was elected as the first president of the Third Republic.
-The president appointed Mr. Jose L. Acuña as mayor of Cabuyao.
+The president appointed Jose L. Acuña as mayor of Cabuyao.

-Mayor Acuña restored the organizational set up of the Municipal Government of Cabuyao.
+Acuña restored the organizational set up of the Municipal Government of Cabuyao.
 He assisted the war veterans of Cabuyao in receiving their back pay, those whose properties were destroyed during the war in receiving war damage, and freed from jail people mistaken as Makapili or collaborators.

-In 1947 local election, Mr. Lope B. Diamante was elected as mayor.
-Mayor Mauro H. Alimagno served for three terms: 1952–55, 1956–59 and 1960–63.
-Mr. Antonio Bailon served as mayor during the term 1964–67.
+In the 1947 local election, Lope B. Diamante was elected as mayor.
+Mauro H. Alimagno served for three terms: 1952–55, 1956–59 and 1960–63.
+Antonio Bailon served as mayor during the term 1964–67.

-Mayor Alimagno again served during the period 1968–71, 1972–79 and 1980.
+Alimagno again served during the period 1968–71, 1972–79 and 1980.
 However, he failed to complete his last term as mayor in 1980 as he was gunned down in Calamba.
 Vice Mayor Nicanor Alcasabas succeeded as mayor and served the remaining term.
-After the EDSA Revolution, Mr. Isidro T. Hildawa was appointed mayor of Cabuyao.
-However, he was later appointed as member of the Provincial Board of Laguna, so it was Mr. Constancio G. Alimagno, Jr. who was appointed as mayor on April 1, 1986.
+After the EDSA Revolution, Isidro T. Hildawa was appointed mayor of Cabuyao.
+However, he was later appointed as member of the Provincial Board of Laguna, so it was Constancio G. Alimagno, Jr. who was appointed as mayor on April 1, 1986.